Tomás Barrios Vera

 Marcelo Tomás Barrios Vera (/es-419/; (Note: In isolation, Vera is pronounced /es/.) born 10 December 1997), also known as Tomás Barrios, is a Chilean professional tennis player.
-He has a career-high singles ranking of No. 93 by the ATP, achieved on 15 January 2024, and a best doubles ranking of No. 217, achieved on 28 February 2022.
+He has a career-high ATP singles ranking of world No. 93 achieved on 15 January 2024 and a doubles ranking of No. 217 reached on 28 February 2022.
 He is currently the No. 3 singles player from Chile.

 Barrios Vera has won an ATP Tour doubles title at the 2024 Chile Open, with countryman Alejandro Tabilo.
 He represents Chile in the Davis Cup.

-Professional
+Professional career

 2021: Major and Olympics debuts, top 150, Challenger title

 Barrios Vera reached his first challenger final in homesoil, at the Santiago challenger, but lost to Sebastián Báez.

 He reached the final of the 2021 Almaty Challenger II losing to Jesper De Jong, which resulted in a career high of No. 210 on 21 June 2021.

 In the following week, Barrios qualified for his first Grand Slam at the 2021 Wimbledon Championships, where he lost to former finalist Kevin Anderson in the first round.
 As a result, he entered the top 200 reaching a career-high ranking of No. 194 on 12 July 2021.

 Barrios Vera qualified to represent Chile at the 2020 Summer Olympics.
 He lost in the first round to Jérémy Chardy.

 In the following month, he won his first Challenger title in Meerbusch, Germany, defeating Juan Manuel Cerúndolo in two sets at the final.
 The next day, he reached a new career-high ranking of No. 172 on 16 August 2021.

 Barrios Vera finished the 2021 season ranked No. 147 in the singles rankings.

 2022–2023: First ATP Tour quarterfinal and major win

 Barrios Vera reached the quarterfinals at the 2023 Córdoba Open as a wildcard defeating Daniel Galan and eight seed Bernabé Zapata Miralles.
 Later in the year, he clinched his second and third Challenger titles by winning the 2023 San Luis Open Challenger, defeating Dominik Koepfer in straight sets, and the 2023 Florianópolis Challenger defeating Alejandro Tabilo in straight sets.

-After qualifying for the main draw, he won his first major match against Sebastian Baez at the 2023 Wimbledon Championships, before losing to David Goffin in the second round.
+After qualifying for the main draw, he won his first major match against Sebastián Báez at the 2023 Wimbledon Championships, before losing to David Goffin in the second round.